MrSnifo/twitch.py/README.md

 from twitch import Client
 from twitch.user import Follower

-# Initialize the Twitch client with your client ID and client secret.
 client = Client(client_id="YOUR_CLIENT_ID", client_secret="YOUR_CLIENT_SECRET")

 # Generate the authorization URL for the Twitch client.